-The maximum duration of the combined engagements shall not exceed ten years. [...]
+The maximum duration of the combined engagements shall not exceed ten years.

-- 1A By way of derogation from paragraph 1 Member States may - (a) require an initial engagement period of in excess of one year; - (b) permit more than one renewal subject to the overall maximum duration of combined engagements set out at paragraph 1 sub paragraph 2 or as appropriate in paragraph (c) of this paragraph; and - (c) prescribe a maximum duration of combined engagements set out at paragraph 1 sub paragraph 2 lower than that set out at paragraph 1 sub paragraph 2. - 2.
+- 1A By way of derogation from paragraph 1 Member States may - (a) require an initial engagement period of in excess of one year; - (b) permit more than one renewal subject to the overall maximum duration of combined engagements set out at paragraph 1 subparagraph 2 or as appropriate in paragraph (c) of this paragraph; and - (c) prescribe a maximum duration of combined engagements set out at paragraph 1 sub paragraph 2 lower than that set out at paragraph 1 sub paragraph 2. - 2.
 After the expiry of the maximum duration of the engagement referred to in paragraph 1 subparagraph 2 or in paragraph 1A(c) as appropriate, the statutory auditor or audit firm or any members of its network within the Union, where applicable, shall not undertake the statutory audit of the public-interest entity concerned until a period of at least four years has elapsed. - 3.
-By way of derogation from paragraphs 1 and 2, Member States may provide that - (i) the maximum duration period referred to in paragraph 1 subparagraph 2 or paragraph 1A (c) may be [...]be extended [...], where one or more of the requirements set out in subparagraphs (a) or (b), as defined in subparagraph (ii), [...] is satisfied: - (a) a public tendering process for the statutory audit is conducted, in accordance with paragraphs 2 to 6 of Article 32; or - (b) where throughout the continuous engagement of the maximum duration period referred to in paragraph 1 subparagraph 2 or paragraph 1A(c) more than one auditor or audit firm has been appointed
+By way of derogation from paragraphs 1 and 2, Member States may provide that where: - (a) a public tendering process for the statutory audit is conducted, in accordance with paragraphs 2 to 6 of Article 32; or - (b) where throughout the the continuous engagement of the maximum duration period referred to in paragraph 1 subparagraph 2 or paragraph 1A(c) more than one auditor or audit firm has been appointed the maximum duration period of the combined engagements referred to in paragraph 1 subparagraph 2 or paragraph 1A (c) be extended to:

-- (ii) the maximum period of the extension referred to in paragraph (i) of this Article shall not exceed: - (a) three years in case of statutory audit of the public interest entities referred in the Article 2(13) (b) and (c) o the Directive 2006/43/EC, where the requirement in subparagraph (i)(a) is satisfied; - (b) five years in case of statutory audit of the public interest entities referred in the Article 2(13) (b) and (c) o the Directive 2006/43/EC, where the requirement in subparagraph (i)(b) is satisfied; - (c) six years in case of statutory audit of public interest entities other than those referred in the Article 2(13) (b) and (c) o the Directive 2006/43/EC, where at least one of the requirements set out in subparagraph (i)(a) or (i)(b) is satisfied.
+- (i) thirteen years in case of statutory audit of the public interest entities referred in the Article 2(13) (b) and (c) of Directive 2006/43/EC, where the requirement in subpargraph (a) is satisfied; and - (ii) sixteen years in case of statutory audit of the public interest entities referred in the Article 2(13) (b) and (c) of Directive 2006/43/EC, where the requirement in subparagraph (b) is satisfied; - (iii) sixteen years in case of statutory audit of public interest entities other than those referred in Article 2(13) (b) and (c) of Directive 2006/43/EC, where at least one of the requirement set out in subparagraph (i)(a) or (i)(b) is satisfied